 Arguably the greatest success of Van Gaal's tenure was the number of academy graduates he blooded in the senior side, whether by design or circumstance.

-Marcus Rashford and Jesse Lingard look ready to play big parts in the future, while Cameron Borthwick-Jackson and Timothy Fosu-Mensah have also shown promise.
+Marcus Rashford and Jesse Lingard look ready to play big parts in the future, while Cameron Borthwick-Jackson and Timothy Fosu-Mensah have also showed promise.

 United fans love to see locally developed stars emerge and would not be overjoyed to see Mourinho stunt their progress.